Simulation-Decomposition/simdec-R/README.md

 The SimDec graph and the corresponding legend is created with the function `build_simdec_chart`.

 ```
-# Initializing plot for tic aesthetics
+# Initializing plot for automatic aesthetics
 axistitle   <- c()
 main_colors <- c()
 visuals     <- build_simdec_chart(output, scenario, scenario_legend,